salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 The `insertHTML` command inserts new elements on the currently active editable element.

+The `selectAll` command selects all of the content of the editable region.

 Lightning Web Security runs in the main window, where the `<html>`, `<head>` and `<body>` elements are shared.
 If malicious code can insert any specified text as HTML into the DOM tree, even outside of the shared `<head>` and `<body>` elements, it can pollute the DOM.
 For this reason, any elements added to this shared DOM are sanitized to strip out malicious code.
 ### Distorted Behavior

-This distortion sanitizes the inserted HTML string.
+- For `insertHTML` commands, this distortion sanitizes the inserted HTML string.
+- For `selectAll` commands, this distortion blocks selecting all contents if the document is the top-level document.
 <hr>
 <a name="documentdocsonsecuritypolicyviolation-settermd"></a>